 With centralized mediation we can gain information on popular files and cache these at the network core.
-This improves the overall performance, because network-edge-stored resource cause higher cost as they generate double traffic (from network edge to GGSN and then to network edge again) compare to a resource transfer from network core.
+This improves the overall performance, because network-edge-stored resources cause higher cost as they generate double traffic (from network edge to GGSN and then to network edge again) compared to a resource transfer from the network core.
+We assume here that networks of different providers are interconnected and exchange IP traffic, e.g. of a centrally operated cache peer.

-Beneficial caching for P2P has two ingredients: identifying popular resources, force peers to use the cached instance.
+Beneficial caching for P2P has two ingredients: identifying popular resources, and forcing peers to use the cached instance.
 First, to identify popular resources in a hybrid P2P network, information at the indexing server can be utilized.
-Peers issue source requests frequently, after starting to access a resource.
-For this the resource ID is signalled to the indexing server.
-Because each indexing server sees all currently accessed resource IDs, it can decide about popularity of resources.
-Note, that the number of different seeking peers is more relevant than the request count, because the transmission time and file size can tamper such information.
+During download each peer frequently requests new sources from the indexing server; it signals the resource ID and receives a list of sharing peers.
+Because the indexing server can distinguish between requesting peers, it can derive statistics, which resources are heavily accessed.
+While the number of interested peers is incorporated, the current allocation and bandwidth remain unknown.

 Second, to gain the full benefit of mobile services, the mobile peers must be encouraged to access the cached instance but no other.
-The standard peer software is designed to connect to any available source2, thus gaining multiple waiting slots and improve chances of an early resource access.
+The standard peer software is designed to connect to any available source5, thus gaining multiple waiting slots and improving chances of an early resource access.
 Modifications in the indexing server hide other sources as soon as a cache copy has been recorded.
-Shrinking the source peer set at the indexing server does not apply to peers that requested sources earlier.
-Acquiring sources is done by merging any source candidates, there is no optional for removing.
-Outdate source IPs are deselected if they do not respond to ping messages.
+Shrinking the source peer set at the indexing server does not apply to peers that have requested sources earlier.
+Acquiring sources is done by merging any source candidates, there is no option for removing them.
+Outdated source IPs are deselected if they do not respond to ping messages.

-But the cache peer is designed to give a faster response to peers and have shorted waiting queues.
-Therefore the cache will allow a significant larger number of simultaneous uploads than network-edge peers.
+A fixed-network cache peer can allow a significantly larger number of simultaneous uploads than any mobile peer.
+Because of the larger upload capacity, waiting queues are shorter and a faster response can be achieved.
 This is why we believe, that most often peers will receive fragments from the cached instances at the network-core rather than from network-edge peers.
-Our simulations show that this can reduce network traffic on the mobile backbone and shortens the download time for a file (cf. Sec.
+Our simulations show that this can reduce network traffic on the mobile backbone and shorten the download time for a file (cf. Sec.
 5).